Willena/mongodb-rest-api/README.md

 * Simple generic interface to the Mongodb nodeJs driver
 * queries sent as json in requests

+## Bugs & Pull-Request

+If you find a bug do not hesitate to open a new issue on the repo.

+Pull-request for new feature or bug correction are welcomed !
+Feel free to contribute !

 ## Example:

 1. Login to the API (create a server connection on the API server side)